smukkejohan/RTIMULib/README.md

 * MS5611
 * MS5637

+Humidity/temperature sensing is supported for the following humidity sensors:

+* HTS221

+The humidity infrastructure and HTS221 support was generously supplied by XECDesign.
+It follows the model used by the pressure infrastructure - see RTIMULibDrive10 for an example of how to use this.

-Note that currently only pressure sensors connected via I2C are supported.
+Note that currently only pressure and humidity sensors connected via I2C are supported.
 Also, an MS5637 sensor will be auto-detected as an MS5611.
 To get the correct processing for the MS5637, edit the RTIMULib.ini file and set PressureType=5.

-By default, RTIMULib will try to autodiscover IMUs and pressure sensors on I2C and SPI busses (only IMUs on the SPI bus).
+By default, RTIMULib will try to autodiscover IMUs, pressure and humidity sensors on I2C and SPI busses (only IMUs on the SPI bus).
 This will use I2C bus 1 and SPI bus 0 although this can be changed by hand editing the .ini settings file (usually called RTIMULib.ini) loaded/saved in the current working directory by any of the RTIMULib apps.
 RTIMULib.ini is self-documenting making it easy to edit.
 Alternatively, RTIMULibDemo and RTIMULibDemoGL provide a GUI interface for changing some of the major settings in the .ini file.

 RTIMULib also supports multiple sensor integration fusion filters such as Kalman filters.